wacker-dev/wacker/README.md

 Commands:
-  run      Runs a WebAssembly module list     List running WebAssembly modules stop     Stops a WebAssembly module restart  Restart a WebAssembly module delete   Delete a WebAssembly module logs     Fetch the logs of a module help     Print this message or the help of the given subcommand(s)
+  run      Runs a WebAssembly module list     Lists running WebAssembly modules [aliases: ps] stop     Stops a WebAssembly module restart  Restarts a WebAssembly module delete   Deletes a WebAssembly module [aliases: rm] logs     Fetches logs of a module [aliases: log] help     Print this message or the help of the given subcommand(s)

 Options: